-New Technologies Present Challenges for Certification

-FAA and NASA officials, along with many of the stakeholders we spoke to, said that much work remains in order to certificate eVTOL aircraft for commercial service.
+New Technologies Present Challenges for Certification FAA and NASA officials, along with many of the stakeholders we spoke to, said that much work remains in order to certificate eVTOL aircraft for commercial service.
 11 As of March 2022, most of the companies that have publically announced how they plan to approach certification have said that they will seek certification of their aircraft as "normal category" airplanes using the FAA airworthiness standards for these aircraft outlined in 14 C.F.R.
 Part 23 (Part 23).
-12 For typical airplanes, this process involves FAA and the manufacturer first coming to an agreement about the certification basis and means of compliance for the aircraft (i.e., the specific standards used to meet the regulations), and how the manufacturer will show their aircraft meets those standards.
+12 This process involves FAA and the manufacturer first coming to an agreement about the certification basis and means of compliance for the aircraft (i.e., the specific standards used to meet the regulations), and how the manufacturer will show their aircraft meets those standards.
 Then, the manufacturer tests the aircraft and shares the testing data with FAA before FAA issues a certificate, after all agreed-upon certification requirements have been met.
-As of January 2022, three companies have entered into certification basis agreements with FAA.
+13 As of January 2022, three companies have entered into certification basis agreements with FAA.
+Stakeholders said that because eVTOL aircraft incorporate many new characteristics for airplanes-such as vertical flight capabilities, electric propulsion, batteries for primary energy storage, and highly automated flight control systems, among other innovations-FAA's Part 23 regulations and existing industry standards do not apply to all areas of the aircraft.
+This makes certificating these aircraft challenging.
+For example, most eVTOL aircraft combine characteristics of traditional airplanes and helicopters with the ability to operate in both horizontal and vertical flight, while FAA's Part 23 regulations cover only airplanes, which fly 11 Twenty-five stakeholders identified aircraft certification as an issue that remains to be

-&lt;sup>11Twenty-five stakeholders identified aircraft certification as an issue that remains to be resolved prior to the widespread adoption of AAM services.
+11Twenty-five stakeholders identified aircraft certification as an issue that remains to be resolved prior to the widespread adoption of AAM services.

-&lt;sup>12Normal category airplanes are those with a maximum takeoff weight of 19,000 pounds or less and carrying 19 or fewer passengers.
+12Normal category airplanes are those with a maximum takeoff weight of 19,000 pounds or less and carrying 19 or fewer passengers.
 FAA recently updated the Part 23 regulations to be less prescriptive and to instead contain performance-based regulations that allow aircraft manufacturers greater flexibility for aircraft design, including alternative types of propulsion.